sitomani/4champ/docs/journal.md

 # 4champ Development Journal

+### 04 Jan 2020 Brilliant New Year!

+To kick off 2020 with something a bit different, I've added a data science section under the Github pages area along with this development journal.
+I will be posting observations and analytics on the 4champ / Amiga Music Preservation database along the way in the [DataScience Section](2020ds/ds_toc.md).
+To get notified on updates, star this repository for notifications, or follow [@4champ](https://twitter.com/4champ_app) in Twitter.

 ### 17 October 2019 Happy Hacktoberfest!
 I attended a local [Hacktoberfest](https://hacktoberfest.digitalocean.com) event hosted by [Electrobit Automotive](https://www.elektrobit.com) where I fixed a crash bug that emerged with iOS13 on the 4champ build.
 I was using a custom UISearchBar textfield access routine that iOS13 renders obsolete, as it now supports access to the search field in the SDK.
 In addition to the crash fix I corrected some style issues that iOS13 brought along.
 The dark mode support thing is TBD if I'll support it at all; the app is quite dark as it is.